When it comes to the US election the betting markets are wrong

 The other issue with the betting markets is that they may be dominated by a few big players.
 The New York Times reports that out of about US$100 million in PolyMarket, nearly 30 percent (US$28 million) came from a single bettor betting from four different accounts.

 It is possible that this person really thinks that Trump will win.
-But it is also possible that while other are donating millions to PACs, this person decided to put the money into a betting market.
+But it is also possible that while others are donating millions to political action committees, this person decided to put the money into a betting market.
 The aim being to convey the impression that Trump will win.
 This may help raise donations, create enthusiasm and also turn out the vote.

 And it is possible that many others who are betting for Trump are being guided by a large bettor like this.
 These smaller bettors are betting not because they think Trump will win but because someone else thinks Trump will win; an information cascade leading to a false consensus.